lexibank/tlopo/out/vol4/chapter7.md

 ### 2.4.
 Search head for lice

 One POc term and one Proto Remote Oceanic term have been reconstructed with specific reference to searching for lice.
-Other terms with more general meaning, particularly POc &ast;tirop, &ast;tirop-i ‘look intently’, are sometimes used.
-In Kove (NNG) the expression is ravu tuma ‘feel for lice’ (Ann Chowning, pers. comm.).These terms indicate the likelihood of reciprocal grooming, an activity undertaken in many societies as part of social interaction.
+Other terms with more general meaning, particularly POc _&ast;tirop_, _&ast;tirop-i_ ‘look intently’, are sometimes used.
+In Kove (NNG) the expression is _ravu tuma_ ‘feel for lice’ (Ann Chowning, pers. comm.).These terms indicate the likelihood of reciprocal grooming, an activity undertaken in many societies as part of social interaction.

 <table>
 <tr>